mcollina/steed/README.md

 ~50-100% faster.
 It is not currently on-par with async in term of features.
 Please help us!

-We argue that you can only build a callback-based control flow library that is as fast as steed (as of 2015), but not faster (within 10% range): such a library is [neo-async](http://npm.im/neo-async), but it has higher memory usage. __Steed__ allocates no functions after it has reached the maximum load, removing work for the GC.

 * <a href="#install">Installation</a>
 * <a href="#api">API</a>
 * <a href="#caveats">Caveats</a>